 To build internal momentum around the challenge, Leroy Merlin launched their community in a series of store-led events, inviting staff to submit their ideas and vote on their favourites.
 Externally, they used a mix of direct marketing, social media promotions, in-store activations and even public hackathons to drive participation.

 What happened next?

 In its first three months, the open innovation platform gathered an incredible 849 employee ideas and 281 customer ideas, with almost 3000 votes cast.
-Three groups of students presented their project to the board, and one customer idea has already been prototyped and is in test for production.
+Three groups of students presented their project to the board, and one customer idea was prototyped and is in test for production.

 “The Crowdicity platform is already part of the innovation culture of Leroy Merlin Brazil.
 Not only it collects the ideas of our employees and customers on a daily basis, but It served us well as a voting platform in our annual event of innovation where we select the best ideas.
 In 2019 we selected 144 ideas to participate in this Forum, among them 12 ideas from customers and 10 startup cases.
 All of them already implemented and generating value for our company”, says Charles Schweitzer – Head of Innovation.